HackYourFutureBelgium/Mentor-guide/roles/homework-helper.md

 ## Communication with HYF or lead teacher

-I quite important that you communicate with us.
+It's quite important that you communicate with us.
 That could be if you get busy or something comes up.
 If you communicate with us then we can find another helper or get the other teachers to help :)

 ## Giving feedback